cleavera/avaritia/readme.md

 ## Quickstart

-The avaritia library comes with a global injector, if you're happy to use this then you can use the decorator pattern to get DI up and running quickly.
+The avaritia library comes with a global injector, if you're happy to use this then you can use decorators to get DI up and running quickly.

 ```typescript
 import { Token } from 'avaritia';